 ACCORDING TO MOST scholars, the Progressive Era began in a flurry of public energy in or around 1890.
-After the Civil War a new social phenomenon — industrialization — changed the fabric of American life.
+After the Civil War a new social phenomenon — industrialization — transformed the fabric of American life.
 Huge corporations swallowed competitors and concentrated wealth in the hands of a few men, such as those named Morgan, Carnegie, and Rockefeller.
 Where the money flowed the politicians followed, extending the financial control the railroads and the banks had accumulated into the national corridors of power.
-Unregulated railroads raised their prices, farming incomes plummeted, living conditions in places like New York deteriorated as rural Americans and European immigrants flocked to squalid factory jobs in swelling urban centers.
+Unregulated railroads raised their rates, farming incomes plummeted, living conditions in cities like New York deteriorated as rural Americans and European immigrants flocked to squalid factory jobs in swelling urban centers.

 Between 1890 and 1920, millions of Americans, calling themselves “progressives,” campaigned against child labor, for more representative government, against corporate control of the economy, for worker’s rights and women’s suffrage.
 “Progressivism,” historians Arthur Link and Richard McCormick wrote in their seminal 1983 book of the same title, “was the only reform movement ever experienced by the whole American nation.”

 The Americans ‘Abdu’l-Bahá met in 1912 lived on the cresting heights of a decades-long wave of optimism generated by faith in the ability of new sciences — statistics, economics, sociology, and psychology prominent among them — to solve the injustices of the industrial age.
 The watershed election of that year incarnated a wide-ranging national debate about the future of America’s economic, social, and political structure.
 Within four years the major planks of the progressive movement had been enacted by Congress and the Democratic administration of Woodrow Wilson.